Antonskoltech/Antonskoltech.github.io/index.md

 <div class="unit half news-item">
 ![ICRA Debates 1](/assets/img/events/2.jpg)
 ![ICRA Debates](/assets/img/events/7.jpg)
 <strong> January, 2019 </strong> - Pilot School from Boeing center in Russia (as the Independent Studies Period at my Skoltech university): taking to the skies.
-Several weeks I rack up dozens of hours behind a flight simulator in hopes of being among the high-scoring few who will end the term behind a real flight deck, preparing for takeoff.
+For several weeks I racked up dozens of hours behind a flight simulator, in hopes rising among the high-scoring few that would finish the term behind a real flight deck, preparing for takeoff.
 </div>

 <div class="unit half news-item">